J. Daniel Hasty

 Biography

-J. Daniel Hasty is an Associate Professor of Linguistics, joining the English Department at Coastal Carolina University in 2012.
-Daniel is a sociolinguist specializing in syntactic variation with a focus on Southern United States English.
+J. Daniel Hasty is a Professor of Linguistics, joining the English Department at Coastal Carolina University in 2012.
+Daniel is a sociolinguist specializing in syntactic variation with a focus on Appalachian English and Southern United States English.

 Additionally, Daniel studies language attitudes in the South, particularly in Appalachia.
 Because of this, he is interested in Southern and Appalachian identity construction, issues associated with the Standard Language Ideology, and representations of Southern and Appalachian English and Culture in literature and popular culture.
-He has published work on Southerners’ attitudes towards Southern English, work on attitudes and interpretations specifically of doctor’s usage of double modals, as well as a large-scale project with Dr. Becky Childs looking at young Appalachian speakers’ usage and perception of traditional Appalachian English features.
-Daniel’s work has appeared in Lingua, American Speech, Penn Working Papers in Linguistics, the Journal of the Alabama Folklife Association, and collections published by Oxford University Press and the University of Alabama Press.
+He has published work on Southerners’ attitudes towards Southern English, work on attitudes and interpretations specifically of doctor’s usage of double modals, and most recently a large-scale project with Dr. Becky Childs looking at how young speakers in different parts of Appalachia perceive of and traditional features of Appalachian English to construct a linguistic identity.
+Daniel’s work has appeared in Lingua, American Speech, the Journal of Appalachian Studies, the Journal of English Linguistics, Penn Working Papers in Linguistics, and collections published by Oxford University Press, University of Alabama Press, West Virginia University Press, and Routledge.

 Education